 - uneven skin tone

-Like all cosmetic procedures, microneedling isn’t without risk.
-The most common side effect is minor skin irritation immediately following the procedure.
+Like all cosmetic procedures, microneedling carries some risks.
+A common side effect is minor skin irritation immediately following the procedure.
 You may also see redness for a few days.
-Call your doctor if you notice more severe side effects, such as:

 You may not be an ideal candidate for microneedling if you:

-- have certain skin diseases, such as psoriasis or eczema
+- have certain skin conditions, such as psoriasis or eczema

 - have had radiation therapy recently

 - have a history of skin scars

 Pregnant people may need to be cleared by an obstetrician or gynecologist before treatment.